roshiiiz/Heart-Disease-Prediction-App/README.md

 Install dependencies:flutter pub get

 Run the app:flutter run

 Usage
 Web App

-Open (http://127.0.0.1:8000/predict in Postman or anyother api testing service Enter health parameters in the form.
+Open http://127.0.0.1:8000/predict in Postman or any other API testing service.
+Enter health parameters in the form.
+E.G.:{
-**E.G**
-{
     "age": 90,
     "sex": 1,
     "cp": 3,